emipa606/LootBoxes/README.md

 ### Small golden chest
 The small golden chest maybe small but it has it all!
 You can get valuables, rare artefacts, archotech stuff, advanced armor or high-tech weapons.
 There can even be multiple power armor sets in it.
 Don't ask how they fit in such a small box.

 *» A small golden loot box.
-There may be some really lice stuff in here!
+There may be some really nice stuff in here!
 Get a change to recive some of the best items on the rim!*

 ### Large golden chest
 The large golden chest contains even more stuff than the small one.
 Naturally.
 And to top that, there is also more better stuff in it.
 The true loot box for advanced colonies.